 - Storm drains/lines

-All construction work must comply with the contract documents and the International Code Council family of codes and State of Utah amendments as approved by the Uniform Building Codes Commission.
+All construction work must comply with the contract documents and the International Code Council family of codes and State of Utah amendments as approved by the State of Utah Legislature.

 As a state entity, University projects constructed on University property are not subject to municipal building permit requirements.
 For information regarding University permit requirements, click here.

 In some instances, the University is subject to utility connection fees and other approvals depending on the nature and location of the project.

 General Contractors are responsible to coordinate well in advance with the University Project Manager to safely reroute pedestrians and ADA traffic by providing a rerouting plan including alternate routes, way-finding signage and impact dates.
 Presentation and approval at Facilities Management Review Committee (FMRC) is typically required; the University of Utah Project Manager must request time on the committee's agenda in advance.